 With an IRP in place, IT staff will know exactly how to respond to security incidents.
 So, if a significant disruption occurs, staff members can use the plan to stop, contain, and manage the incident.

-An IRP is backed by tools that IT staff can use to quickly determine where an incident occurred, which systems were impacted, and how to respond.
+IT staff can use IRP backed by tools to quickly determine about the incident occurrence.
+This IRP figures out about the impacted systems and the right response for the same.
 The plan also accounts for data collection and analysis, and it encourages IT staff to retrieve incident data and evaluate it.

 That way, staff members can gain actionable insights to identify the root cause of an incident, prevent an incident from becoming a recurring problem, and improve their incident response efforts going forward.